ciriuspet_logo Cirius Petpedia

 Adjusting Walk Frequency and Duration

 Canceling walks entirely during rainy seasons is not necessary or advisable — physical activity and mental stimulation remain important.
+For a full before-during-after framework on rainy walks, see the complete guide to walking your dog in the rain.
 Strategic adjustments help:

 • Schedule walks during breaks in rain, not right after it stops.
 The first 30 to 60 minutes post-rain often have peak humidity as ground moisture evaporates.